protocol/research-website/content/posts/202104-snarkpack/index.md

 $$

-We can make a couple of observation here:
+We can make a couple of observations here:
 1. It indeed requires 4 commitment "keys" $(\mathbf{V_1},\mathbf{V_2},\mathbf{W_1},\mathbf{W_2})$ instead of 2 as in the previous commitment scheme.
 Both $\mathbf{V_1}$ and $\mathbf{W_1}$ can be created using one transcript of a Groth16 trusted setup and the second pair using another trusted setup transcript.
 2. We commit to $\mathbf{A}$ and $\mathbf{B}$ together, using both pairs of commitment keys.
 This leads us to use both of the secret exponents from both trusted setups, and therefore gains the security property (blinding) of our scheme.
 3. The keys $\mathbf{W_1},\mathbf{W_2}$ are *shifted* by $n$: the powers in the exponent go from $n$ to $2n-1$.
 Note this means both Groth16 transcripts must have *twice the size* of the number of proofs you want to aggregate ($n$) as the exponent goes to $2n-1$.
 This isn't a big deal in practice since the existing transcript starts at $2^{21}$ (Zcash), so the maximum number of proofs we can aggregate using these is already more than 1 million proofs.